easyname889/Mellow-LLLPlus-infinite-filament-buffer/README.md

-## I would be super happy if you bought your LLLP`s trough my affiliate link here, you get same price and i get a couple of cents =) ---> https://s.click.aliexpress.com/e/_c3Mx41N7
+## I would be super happy if you bought your Mellow filament buffer plus (LLLP`s) trough my affiliate link here, you get same price and i get a couple of cents =) ---> https://s.click.aliexpress.com/e/_c3Mx41N7

+To create a infinite filament system i would recommend at least 2 LLLPs, if you have a elegoo oragstorm giga printer i would recommend a front LLLP that is running "front" and running separate from the back daisy chained ones.
+So its 1+2 at minimum (total 3).
 ---

 # Fly Buffer LLLP - Smart Daisy-Chain Firmware (V1.2)